 2. Trekking Permits

 To trek to Everest Base Camp, you will need to obtain two permits: the Sagarmatha National Park Permit and the TIMS (Trekkers’ Information Management System) card.
-You can obtain these permits from the Nepal Tourism Board in Kathmandu or from a registered trekking agency.
+You can obtain these permits from the Nepal Tourism Board in Kathmandu or a registered trekking agency.

 3. Fitness and Training

 The Everest Base Camp trek is a physically demanding trek that requires a good level of fitness.
-You will be trekking for several hours each day, often at high altitudes.
+You will trek for several hours each day, often at high altitudes.
 It’s essential to prepare yourself both physically and mentally before embarking on this trek.
 It’s recommended that you start training at least three months before your trek, focusing on cardio and strength training exercises.

 4. Altitude Sickness